 If you are experiencing severe financial hardship, you may be able to access your super early (up to $10,000) to help alleviate your issues.
 The ATO explains that to be eligible, you must have received government income support payments for 26 weeks continuously.
 Only one withdrawal on these grounds can be made in any 12-month period.

 In addition, the ATO says that early access to super may be granted due to a terminal medical condition, temporary or permanent incapacity, or in certain situations where an individual’s balance is below $200.

 Currently the application process for early access varies depending on the grounds you claim.
 Those applying for access on compassionate grounds, such as IVF clients, must direct their applications through the ATO.
-Applications can be made online at my.gov.au. and can take up to 14 days.
+Applications can be made online at my.gov.au. and can take up to 14 days (28 days for paper applications).
 If approved, you must then contact your super fund to organise the release of funds.